-Beginning of the trek to Charang, from Thangi through Lambar in Morang is a moderate one; the challenge starts after crossing Lalan Ti pass all the way to Charang La pass till you reach Chitkul.
+Beginning of the trek to Charang, from Thangi through Lambar in Moorang is a moderate one; the challenge starts after crossing Lalan Ti pass all the way to Charang La pass till you reach Chitkul.

-The Kinner Kailash Parikrama is considered incomplete without receiving blessings at the ancient 11th century Charang monastery also called the Rangrik Shungma – the most holy temple of Kinnaur.
+The Kinner Kailash Parikrama is considered incomplete without receiving blessings at the ancient 11th century Charang monastery also called the Rangrik Shungma – the holiest temple of Kinnaur.

-Just 2 kms from the Charang village, it’s more like a stroll on a narrow path along the river up to the monastery.
+Just 2 km from the Charang village, it’s more like a stroll on a narrow path along the river up to the monastery.
 And we walked leisurely, through fields surrounded by harsh rocky mountains, chatting with the friendly locals we met on the way.

-It’s a gorgeous monastery made of mud, stones and wood but very different looking than any other I’ve visited before.
+It’s a gorgeous monastery made of mud, stones, and wood but very different looking than any other I’ve visited before.
 Once a center of learning & worship, it has some of the oldest Buddhist texts, murals, and Thangka paintings.

 We offered her some medication and she remembered my brother!
-Pointing at the holy thread around his neck, as she could barely talk with her broken lips, she said, “Oh I remember you.
+Pointing at the holy thread around his neck, as she could barely talk with her broken lips, she said, “Oh, I remember you.
 You were here last year and had offered some medicines then too!
 How have you been?
 You are still wearing the holy thread; get a new one this time.
 It’s so nice to see you again!”

 And as exciting as it felt, I shivered at the thought of it.
 But in retrospect, I guess this thought prepared me mentally for what was ahead of us – the Kinner Kailash Parikrama!
 And I feel fortunate to have had this opportunity.
 It would be another challenging experience to visit Charang in winter, all covered in snow!

 It showcases breathtaking views of the temple complexes, relics from the era that have survived to the present day, from both the Indian and the Tibetan side of the old Kingdom of Guge.
-I feel honoured and it inspires me to travel more and share my stories! 🙂
+I feel honored, and it inspires me to travel more and share my stories! 🙂